-- CME = Case Management Entity - An NS CME is the starting point for documenting all NS concerns in FDNS-DS - The NS CME is the top level, person-centric outline of your CARRP case - The instruction in our practical exercise s "Build an NS CME" means go the and start creating the first layer of CARRP documentation
+- CME = Case Management Entity - An NS CME is the starting point for documenting all NS concerns in FDNS-DS - The NS CME is the top level, person-centric outline of your CARRP case - The instruction in our practical exercise s "Build an NS CME" means go the NS Concern tab and start creating the first layer of CARRP documentation

-Fraud Detection and National Security Directorate You have the Public's trust and respect.
+U.S. Citizenship and Immigration Services Fraud Detection and National Security Directorate You have the Public's trust and respect.
 Use them wisely.